LinuxBegin/Shinning-Linux/README.md

 A blazing fast and light-weight version of Zorin.
 Here's the [Download](https://www.linuxliteos.com/)

 # 5. Kubuntu:-
 A KDE plasma flavour of Ubuntu.
 Highly User-friendly, stable, and easy to customize.
+Here's the [Download](https://kubuntu.org/)

 # 6. Pop!_OS:-
 A Gaming optimized Distro.
 Like the previous distros it's user-friendly too.
 However it's developers are making their own Desktop enviroment(aka the UI), [Cosmic](https://system76.com/cosmic/?srsltid=AfmBOoq0TOWHLpWNAYuA1pWXVWv8yQeJ97rZKHmeGJFimU5QcyAmeGgV).
 It is expected to release in 2026 with the first stable version.
 The current ones are in Testing.
-Here's the [downlaod](https://system76.com/pop/?srsltid=AfmBOopKJCOk8UxZzkef_vkXHZ40iiIKOMFJ0lL_EUrx8mavXngfUcd-)
+Here's the [download](https://system76.com/pop/?srsltid=AfmBOopKJCOk8UxZzkef_vkXHZ40iiIKOMFJ0lL_EUrx8mavXngfUcd-)

 # 7. Fedora:-
 This distro is Enterprise-grade made by Red hat Enterprise.
-It's an indepedently made (meaning unlike others that are modified versions of ubuntu, it's made from scratch)
+It's an indepedently made (meaning unlike others that are modified versions of ubuntu, it's made from scratch).
+Here's the [Download](https://fedoraproject.org/)

 # 8. Deepin:-
 A beautiful, AI enriched ubuntu-based Distro.
 It developed by chinese developers, but is highly secure and stable.
 It has it's own AI in nearly everything! here's a [preview](https://www.youtube.com/watch?v=N1fmzR4ersE) and Here's the [download](https://www.deepin.org/index/en)